 Every business desires to grow, and data is a key component of business growth.
 Due to this, organizations are placing so much value on data.
 There are different sources of data, including data generated from the organizational departments as well as data obtained from external sources.
 In most cases, organizations end up gathering huge volumes of data, running up to petabytes in size.
 So, where do organizations store such data?
 They use Data Warehouses.
 A Data Warehouse can store huge volumes of structured and unstructured data from multiple data sources.

-Just like with a regular database, the Schema is very important to a Data Warehouse since it gives the logical description of the data objects.
+Just like with a regular database, the Schema is very important to a Data Warehouse since it gives a logical description of the data objects.
 It’s the Schema that describes how different objects in the Data Warehouse are related.
-Star and Snowflake Schema are the two types of Data Warehouse Schemas.
-In this article, you will be learning about the differences between the Star and Snowflake Schema.
+Star Schema vs Snowflake Schema is the two types of Data Warehouse Schemas.
+In this article, you will be learning about the differences between the Star Schema vs Snowflake Schema.

 Table of Contents

 - What is Galaxy Schema?

 The Star Schema provides the simplest way of organizing data in a Data Warehouse.
 The centre of the Star Schema can have one or more Fact Tables indexing a series of Dimension Tables.
 Dimension Tables are used to describe Dimensions; they contain Dimension Keys, Values, and Attributes.

 The goal of the Star Schema is to separate the numerical “FACT” data that relates to a business from the descriptive or “DIMENSIONAL” data.

 Fact data can include information such as price, speed, weight, and quantities, that is, data presented in a numerical format.
 Dimensional Data can include uncountable things such as colours, geographical locations, salesperson names, employee names, etc., alongside the numerical information.